 Recipe FAQs

 If you want a thicker garlic butter sauce for seafood, simmer the sauce on the stovetop in a small saucepan for 5-10 minutes over low heat.
 This will help reduce the sauce, making it thicker without cornstarch.
-If you want to make your seafood butter sauce this way, I recommend doubling or tripling the recipe and make sure to keep the heat low.
+If you want to make your seafood butter sauce this way, I recommend doubling or tripling the recipe and keeping the heat low.
 You do not want to burn the garlic.

 Ingredients